 Developer Bob Hall got his start buying an old building in a deteriorating downtown to house his import business.
-He didn’t know about due diligence, deferred maintenance or building codes and after refinancing then selling his house to fund the required repairs swore he’d never buy another building… until he looked at his tax return.
+He didn’t know about due diligence, deferred maintenance or building codes and after having to refinance then sell his house to fund the required repairs swore he’d never buy another building… until he looked at his tax return.
 He was making more money renting out the extra space than the import business was pulling in… and he was hooked.

 In an Axiometrics piece out today “Multifamily Completions Will Continue to Rise” they had a chart showing apartment building completions versus starts lagged 1 year: